saalim-khan/Django_application_-code_repo-/README.md

 Problem Statement: Configure a GitHub Actions workflow to automate the deployment of simple web application on github to AWS ECS (Elastic Container Service).

-The pipeline should include deployment, integration tests, and rollback functionality.
+The pipeline should include deployment and rollback functionality.
 With following steps.

 Step1:Setting Up a GitHub Repo
 =